AzureQDragon/Hackthiswebdev_submision/README.md

 ![Homepage1](/readme-images/homepage1.png)
 ![Homepage2](/readme-images/homepage2.png)

 Through our navbar at the top, teachers will create meetings through the Zoom API, be authenticated, and have their data stored in the API's we designed in our Mongo database.
-From their, students will be able to join through the meeting id which redirects them to the specific meeting they requesting to join, again handled by our API.
+From there, students will be able to join through the meeting ID, which redirects them to the meeting they requested to join--again handled by our API.